 Homework assignments will be completed individually.
 You will have two homework exercises.
 Each homework assignment accounts 5% of your course grade.

 1st midterm

 The first midterm exam covers material for the first half of the lecture.
 It is only offered in class.
-Make-ups are not given unless you have written authorization from the student affairs office.
+Make-ups are not given unless you have written authorization from the office of student affairs.

 2nd midterm